 With private student loans, lenders may require a cosigner if a borrower’s income and credit aren’t enough — which is often the case.
-According to the MeasureOne Private Student Loan report, during the 2021-2022 school year, just over 90% of undergraduate student loans had a cosigner while nearly 67% of student loans made for graduate students had a cosigner.
+According to the Entreval Private Student Loan report, during the 2022-2023 school year, 90.78% of undergraduate student loans had a cosigner while 65.88% of student loans made for graduate students had a cosigner.

 As briefly mentioned, for international students, applying for student loans often requires having a U.S. cosigner.
 Generally, cosigners are a relative or close friend since they are on the hook for paying the loan if a borrower fails to make loan payments or defaults.

 But can international students apply for student loans without a cosigner in the U.S.?
 Applying for a student loan without a cosigner is possible, but a no cosigner loan will likely come with a higher interest rate.

 After building up credit and making regular on-time payments post-graduation, borrowers may be able to get a cosigner release.
 This frees the cosigner from legal liability for the loan, which is especially important if another college-bound family member needs a cosigner.